Hello

 Scroll down to read the article

-Education CS nominee Julius Ogamba.
+Education CS Julius Ogamba.

 Photo credit: Dennis Onsongo | Nation Media Group